2026 MANHATTAN INTERNATIONAL

 • Contrasting program showing artistry and technical command including one movement of a classical sonata (Haydn, Mozart, Beethoven, or Schubert)

-• Winners perform 10-15 minutes solo recital repertoire in final winners recital at Weill Recital Hall at Carnegie Hall.
+• perform 10 minutes solo recital repertoire in final final round 2 at Weill Recital Hall at Carnegie Hall.

 Applicants must be at least 18 years old and not older than 35 years old as of March 15, 2026.